-A range of skills and capacities will developed across the six weeks of the programme.
+A range of skills and capacities will be developed across the programme.
 The main learning outcomes are as follows:

-- students will understand the way that global processes shape the cities of Paris and London
+- students will understand the way that global processes shape London – with additional material and observations from their field trip to Paris

 - through the prism of London, students will gain a critical understanding of core scholarly debates about globalization and urban change, inequality and and social polarization, and urban culture, identity and difference